WVC Main Menu

 255_Green_Initiative.png

-Wabash Valley College began planning for sustainability in 2010 with the formation of a committee known as the 255 Initiative.
-The 255 Initiative has taken on several major projects since its inception: instituting a campus-wide recycling program, the installation of a solar array on a campus building in 2010, converting light sources on campus to LEDs, and upgrading the 10-year-old solar array to a more modern system.
-The committee is continuously looking for ways to improve campus and reduce the college's carbon footprint.
+Wabash Valley College embarked on its sustainability journey in 2010 with the establishment of the 255 Initiative committee.
+Since its inception, the 255 Initiative has undertaken several significant projects aimed at promoting sustainability on campus.
+These projects include the implementation of a campus-wide recycling program, the installation of a solar array on a campus building in 2010, the conversion of light sources on campus to energy-efficient LEDs, and the upgrade of an existing solar array to a more advanced system.
+Continuously striving for improvement, the committee remains dedicated to enhancing the campus environment and reducing the college's carbon footprint.

-The 255 Initiative is dedicated to educating the community about WVC's Measure, Identify, and Reduce (M.I.R.) initiatives through campus events aimed at our community members and elementary and secondary school-age children.
-Further efforts to teach the community about our green initiatives will progress through our advisory committees, freshman orientations, student clubs, and other community outreach and recruitment programs.
+The 255 Initiative is actively engaged in educating the community about WVC's Measure, Identify, and Reduce (M.I.R.) initiatives.
+Through various campus events tailored for community members, as well as elementary and secondary school-age children, we aim to raise awareness about our green initiatives.
+We also integrate the promotion of sustainability into our advisory committees, freshman orientations, student clubs, and other community outreach and recruitment program

 255 Initiative members

-On May 11, 2021, a WVC employee discovered a swarm of honeybees congregating on a railing outside of their office.
-The administration contacted a resident beekeeper who suited up and transferred the bees into a bee box.
-WVC had the bees relocated to its pollinator plot on Oak Street in Mount Carmel.
-The pollinator plot was planted in 2020 in conjunction with Wabash Valley Service Company, IB Executive Turf and Landscape, Wabash Valley Stewardship Alliance, and southeastern Illinois Farm Bureaus.
+On May 11, 2021, a swarm of honeybees was discovered congregating on a railing outside an office at WVC.
+Recognizing the importance of preserving bee populations, the administration promptly contacted a resident beekeeper who safely relocated the bees to WVC's dedicated pollinator plot on Oak Street in Mount Carmel.
+This 1.1-acre plot was established in 2020 in collaboration with Wabash Valley Service Company, IB Executive Turf and Landscape, Wabash Valley Stewardship Alliance, and southeastern Illinois Farm Bureaus.
+The plot serves as a habitat for pollinator species, promoting awareness and education about their vital role in our local economy, as well as the positive impact of perennial planting on soil quality.
+We take great pride in providing a suitable and nurturing home for these bees.

 _DSC1181.JPG